-- web_global_verification function is used globally to verify the specified text string on all the subsequent (web page) request functions while web_reg_find function only registers a request for the next action function.
+- web_global_verification function is used globally to verify the specified text string on all the subsequent (web page) request functions while the web_reg_find function only registers a request for the next action function.

 - You can add multiple web_global_verification functions in a script provided that all the requests should satisfy the content check.